SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00a.txt

  - Non-spell now fires more bullets
  - Ex bullets no longer have a kill reward
  - Chen now always despawns with Ran when a spell card is timed out
- - Vs mode stage has been changed to you Youkai Mountain River
+ - Vs mode stage has been changed to Youkai Mountain River

 Aunn:
  - Overall shot damage has been increased